Shubhamai/bloom/readme.md

 cargo run --release
 ```

-Things I did and how I came up with this approach:
+Things I did and how I came up with this approach

 - Initially I implemented bloom filter and was using Rust `bitvec` library for initial testing

 - I started testing whether there was a big difference in the ratio between 0s and 1s,
-    - Since we will storing 10url, the eventual ratio of 0s and 1s will be the same
+- Since we will be storing 10b urls, the eventual ratio of 0s and 1s will be the same

 - Then, I started working on the simplest approach, storing bits as string in file,
-    - Since linux has limit of reading at lest a byte for files
+- Since linux has limit of reading at least a byte for files
 - Quickly I realized it will be 8x storage inefficient, for 10b urls, we will approach ~ 500GB

 - I learned from bitvec on an approach where we can do bit manipulation to read/write individual bits on `Vec<u8>`, so I started implemented it for files

+---

 Some crude calculations :)